 This list of things to bring to Burning Man is designed to make sure you’re safe, well prepared, and ready for the time of your life while visiting Black Rock City.
-The packing checklist was compiled from my own experience on the Playa, the Burning Man forum, experienced Burners, and the Burning Man website.
-If you have a suggestion for something to pack, please leave it in the comments section and I will add it to the list.
+The Burning Man packing list was compiled from my own experience on the Playa, the Burning Man forum, experienced Burners, and the Burning Man website.
+If you have a suggestion for something to add to the checklist, please leave it in the comments section and I will add it to the list.

 Printable Burning Man Packing Checklist